- 1 Ways to Resist

 - Illinois Mental Health Collaborative for Access and Choice

 - Ratification of federal ERA (Equal Rights Amendment) in Illinois (SJRCA 4)

 Digital Rights Organizations

 - Coffee, Cake and True Islam

-- Swing Left events for Illinois's 10th and 12th districts (helping elect progressives to the House)
+- Swing Left calendar of events for Illinois's 10th

 - Grassroots Network Illinois